 Do You Have a Fire Escape Plan?

 Having fire and smoke detection equipment in your home is only the first step in fire safety.
 Have you and your family discussed what to do in case there is a fire and you need to escape your home?
-Every home, especially those with children, should develop a fire escape plan and then practice it at least twice a year.
+Developing a fire escape plan is important for every home, especially those with children.
 Your escape plan should include two ways to exit each room, an awareness of how to escape your home in the dark, and a pre-arranged meeting place safely away from the home.
 For more Fire Safety Tips, Download First Alert Fire Safety booklet